12 Steps to Your Best PCS Move Yet

 Making the decision of how you want to make your move is a big one.
 A Personally Procured Move (PPM) or DITY ("Do It Yourself" move) requires significantly more work, both physically and logistically.

 Doing a partial PCS or letting the movers do the work is exponentially less taxing.
 However, there are a few reasons you may want to handle the move yourself, such as knowing how your things are packed and getting your household goods to your new duty station when you want.

 To help you decide which type of move is right for you and your family, take a minute to download Avoid PCS Move Wipeout to read about more pros and cons.

 3) Purge unnecessary stuff.

-Spring is approaching, so you’re probably already thinking about ridding yourself of clutter.
+If you have a move coming, you’re probably already thinking about ridding yourself of clutter.
 If you have a PCS move on the horizon, you should make purging a priority.
-Ask yourself the essential questions and get rid of anything that doesn’t need to go with you to your next duty station.
+Ask yourself these essential questions and get rid of anything that doesn’t need to go with you to your next duty station:

 - Does it serve a purpose?